storybookjs/react-native/addons/storysource/README.md

 yarn add @storybook/addon-storysource @storybook/source-loader --dev
 ```

-You can add configuration for this addon using by using a preset or by using the addon config with webpack
+You can add configuration for this addon by using a preset or by using the addon config with webpack

 ### Install using preset